ccdcoe/CDMCS/Suricata/eve/README.md

 cat logs/eve.json| jq .dest_ip | sort -h | uniq -c | sort -h
 ```

 What is *interesting field*?
 You need to discover this for yourself.
 But always start with `event_type`.
-Each distinct `event_type` has it's own structure (which depends on config, more on that alter).
+Each distinct `event_type` has it's own structure (which depends on config, more on that after).

 `jq` has `select` clause to filter by value.
 For example, suppose you want to extract all `tls` events.